watsonwork/watsonwork-echo/README.md

 export GREETER_WEBHOOK_SECRET=<the Greeter Webhook secret>
 ```

-The Watson Work platform requires Webhook endpoints to use HTTPS.
+The Watson Work Services platform requires Webhook endpoints to use HTTPS.
 The
 sample app listens on HTTPS port 443 and can be configured to use an SSL
 certificate like follows:
 ```